Adopted Girl with Complex Trauma, Overcomes Fears and Blossoms with Innate Movements

 Submitted by W.S., OTR/L

-Confident girl smiling into camera.
+Confident girl smiling while walking in nature.
 Text: Adoption trauma fades away—future is bright!

 BeforeAfter